Are Weighted Sleep Sacks Safe?

 Do weighted sleep sacks work?

 Weighted sleep sacks are designed specifically to help babies and children sleep better.
-The gentle weight helps increase serotonin and melatonin, while at the same time decreasing cortisol.

 They also help reduce the moro reflex, the automatic reflex all babies have but which often jolts them awake when they’re sleeping.